StrangeBeeCorp/docs/docs/thehive/administration/status/about-statuses.md

 * A stage: TheHive includes four predefined stages—*New*, *Imported*, *In progress*, and *Closed*.
 Stages are hard-coded and can't be modified, deleted, or extended.

     !!! info "Imported stage"
         The *Imported* stage isn't available for selection in the interface.
-It is linked to an *Imported* status that is applied when an alert is [merged into an existing case](../../user-guides/analyst-corner/alerts/merge-an-alert-into-an-existing-case.md) or imported into [a new case](../../user-guides/analyst-corner/cases/create-a-new-case.md#create-a-case-from-an-alert).
+It is linked to an *Imported* status that is applied when an alert is [merged into an existing case](../../user-guides/analyst-corner/alerts/merge-an-alert-into-an-existing-case.md) or [merged into a new case](../../user-guides/analyst-corner/alerts/merge-an-alert-into-a-new-case.md).

 * <!-- md:version 5.5 --> A visibility: The status is either displayed or hidden in TheHive interface.